 kSA BandiT PV Technology

 kSA BandiT PV technology is based on real-time spectroscopy of light diffusely reflected light from a semiconductor.
 A schematic of the functional components within the BandiT PV system is shown in Figure 1.
 A quartz halogen lamp supplies the light which is focused onto the sample.
 The diffusely reflected light is then collected at a non-specular angle using a lens system.
 The light is coupled to a high-speed, solid-state spectrometer.
-The spectrometer can be one of two basic types: visible, which uses a back-thinned Si CCD detector, or near infrared (NIR), which is based on an InGaAs photodiode array.
+The spectrometer can be one of two basic types: visible, which uses a back-thinned Si camera, or near infrared (NIR), which is based on an InGaAs photodiode array.
 Light coupling is done using fiber optics.
 An integrated reflectance probe, which combines outer fibers for light output and a central fiber for signal detection, can also be used, resulting in a very small optical probe footprint, greatly simplifying integration into deposition tools.
 By virtue of the fact that reflected light forms the basis of the signal, there is no need to have access to the backside of the sample.
 This approach is therefore applicable to devices which are metal back coated, flexible, or otherwise opaque.
 All components used are solid state, with no moving parts, to ensure highest performance and reliability

 Optical Band Gap